Use the syntax below to edit and replace the characters assigned to a string variable.

 all characters to the left of "StrToFind".

-Using both an asterisk and NewStr=null effectively provides a left$() or right$() function.
+Using both an asterisk and setting NewStr=null will enable you to construct a left$() or right$() function using this syntax.

 Examples: